6 Best Intrusion Prevention Systems (IPS)

 ossec

-A close number two on the list is OSSEC.
-This open-source, community-driven IDS leverages log-based monitoring to analyze security data on a network in real-time.
+OSSEC is an open-source, community-driven IDS leverages log-based monitoring to analyze security data on a network in real-time.
 One of the best features of OSSEC is its File Integrity Monitoring system which not only monitors system and registry changes managed on a machine but keeps a forensic copy of the data as it changes over time.
 This automatically gives you a deep insight into how an attack unfolded, as well as a possible legal chain of evidence to use in court.

 Like other tools in this list, OSSEC leverages an automated active response approach to detect threats and breaches.
 You can configure OSSEC to perform a number of different actions such as enabling firewall policies, running custom scripts, and self-healing processes.
 The security system also collects machine data such as installed hardware, software, network services, and utilization.
 This is particularly useful to help identify the source of a network infection and track it down to a single machine or user.